 Don’t get distracted by the front street seating at this restaurant in the Moxy Hotel in the East Village, their outdoor terrace provides even more atmosphere!
-Just make sure you specify where when you make a reservation.
-It’s open Tuesday-Friday 6pm-10pm and 5-10pm on Saturday, and they serve delicious French-Mediterranean cuisine.
+Just make sure you specify where you’d like to sit when you make a reservation.
 There’s also an awning in case it rains!

 The neighborhood restaurant from chef and owner Greg Baxtrom opened in 2016, and centers their menu on farm-to-table dining.
 You can see direct evidence of that in their back patio seating area, which is full of fruit, vegetables and herb gardens.
 They also host a farmers market of sorts called the “Trading Post” with fresh produce and dairy, baked goods, and pre-made meals and other goodies for sale.

 When: Wednesday – Friday 5 pm – 10 pm, Saturday – Sunday 12 pm – 2:30 pm & 5 pm – 10 pm, Closed Monday – Tuesday

 8. sek’ənd sun, Astoria

 For a laid-back cocktail bar that also serves some tasty bites to eat, this is the spot to go. sek’ənd sun in Astoria features an array of signature cocktails brimming with originality that pair perfectly with their dishes, like the honey butter hot chicken sandwich, for example.
 Plus their hidden backyard is a cute, quaint place to hangout in.